|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Hill 80 is located at the southern end of the Bloody Ridge (Edson's Ridge) on Guadalcanal.
 This feature is surrounded by jungle on three sides and was nearest to the perimeter line from where the Japanese Army attacked.
 To the north is Hill 123 (Hill 2).
-When the U. S. Army occupied Guadalcanal, Hill 80 was renamed Hill 1 to simplify the numbering of hills.
+When the U. S. Army relieved the Marines, Hill 80 was redesignated Hill 1, to simplify the numbering of hills on the island.

 Kawaguchi Brigade Memorial

 Japanese memorial to Kawaguchi Brigade dedicated in 1993 atop Hill 80.
 Due to vandalism, during the early 2000s it was moved to WWII Memorial Park (Nana Police Barracks).

 Japanese memorial erected in 1985 by the Japanese Army 2nd Division Isamu Society.
 The plaque reads in Japanese and English: "Memorial Tower: The Guadalcanal War Dead Person in A.D.
 1942".

 Barbed Wire Line & Pigtails

 One of the few traces of the battle left to this day is a line of American barbed wire on 'pigtails' at the southern spur of the ridge, also the western side along the trail going down to the flats towards the river.
 One of the pigtails was salvaged around 2000, and was later donated to the U. S. Marine Corps Museum (National Museum of Marine Corps & Heritage Center).